 Too many children are needlessly separated from loving parents; too many parents are made to feel as if agreeing to the removal of their children from their homes is their best hope for a favorable resolution to an investigation.
 And child-welfare investigators are so overloaded that it is impossible to catch all instances of abuse.

-The results so far have been mixed.
+The results during the current Congressional session have so far been mixed.

 A Good Start

 CAPTA, or the “Mondale Act,” was first signed into law by President Richard Nixon in 1974.
 The lengthy bill provides federal funding and guidance to state child protection programs for the purpose of preventing and treating child abuse; CAPTA must be periodically reauthorized by both Congress and the president.

 Earlier this session, the House of Representatives passed a CAPTA reauthorization bill—“Stronger CAPTA”—that included a major reform for which HSLDA advocated.